 Polysomnography is a noninvasive, painless test.
-Complications are rare.
 The most common side effect is skin irritation caused by the adhesive used to attach test sensors to your skin.
-Napping the afternoon before the sleep study is usually discouraged.

 How you prepare

-Your doctor may ask you not to drink alcohol or eat or drink anything with caffeine during the afternoon and evening before polysomnography.
+You may be advised to avoid drinks or food containing alcohol or caffeine during the afternoon and evening before polysomnography.
 Alcohol and caffeine can change your sleep patterns, and they may make symptoms of some sleep disorders worse.